Dave-team/Knowledge-base/Business principles.md

 - Speed matters: work fast and do things right now - don't delay
 - Quality matters: never assume and always check
 - Be flexible: things will always change.
 Be prepared to adapt.
-- Keep things simple: do the bare minimum to solve the problem.
+- Keep things simple: do the bare minimum to solve the problem prior to making things more complex
-- Work incrementally: build, launch, get feedback, repeat
+- Work incrementally: build, launch, get feedback, repeat.
 - Be consistent in performance

 ## Think strategically